ZoneIn Privacy Policy

 ZoneIn is a general-audience app.
 It is not designed for or marketed to children under 13, and the developers do not knowingly collect personal information from children under 13.
 ZoneIn is designed as a self-control tool for the device owner, not as a child-directed service or parental-control service.

 If you are a parent or guardian and believe a child under 13 has provided personal information to ZoneIn, contact contact@tryzonein.com.
-We will take reasonable steps to delete the information promptly, subject to legal and technical limitations.

 Minimum age / App Store availability for ZoneIn: 4+.